|

 042/012 |

-During the past 24 hours, solar activity was low.
-Seven sunspot regions were on the visible disk with four C-class flares produced.
-The solar wind speed maintained at about 540 km/s.
-The geomagnetic field was quiet to unsettled. |
+| During the past 24 hours, solar activity was moderate.
+Four sunspot active regions were on the visible disk with one M-class flare produced.
+The solar wind speed maintained at about 370 km/s.
+The geomagnetic field was at quiet to unsettled levels.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |

-Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field is expected to be quiet to unsettled. |
+| Within the next three days, solar activity is expected to be mainly low with a slight chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to maintain at minor storm levels on 23 May. |

 |